phovea/phovea.github.io/contributors/getting_started.md

 #### Notes on using javascript files in a Phovea App

-Phovea ignores *.js files on commit. since typescript is a superset of javascript it's safe to rename js to ts files.
+Phovea ignores \*.js files on commit. since TypeScript is a superset of javascript it's safe to rename \*.js to \*.ts files.
 The only thing you have to take care about is the import and export, since each file is a separate module/file.

-The need for import and export is because with typsecript you can't use the global scope and every file has his own scope.
+The need for import and export is because with TypeScript you cannot use the global scope and every file has his own scope.
 You need to declare what should be exported/imported.

 Now that you have successfully (hopefully) cloned and examined an existing application, you'e ready to build your own application!